ccomai92/ImgRecognition/README.txt

 <Tech Specs>
 Tested on Ubuntu 18.04 operating system
 Tested on Windows 10 operating system
+(outputs from running program on windows 10 and Ubuntu 18.04 are different)

 Python version: 3.6

 Packages installed ...